Knight First Amendment Institute v. Trump: Impact

-In response to critics who question whether Twitter should be considered a public forum, Knight Institute senior attorney Katie Fallow cited a 2017 U.S. Supreme Court decision, Packingham v.
+In response to critics who questioned whether Twitter should have been considered a public forum, Knight Institute senior attorney Katie Fallow cited a 2017 U.S. Supreme Court decision, Packingham v.
 North Carolina, in which Justice Anthony Kennedy described social media as "the modern public square" and as one of the most important places for the exchange of views.
-The ruling, which was unanimous, struck down a North Carolina law that prohibited registered sex offenders from accessing social media sites.
-The Knight ruling has been cited as an important development in the use of social media as a public forum, and the tendency of government officials to try to block access to that forum or delete past communications.
+That ruling, which was unanimous, struck down a North Carolina law that prohibited registered sex offenders from accessing social media sites.
+The Knight ruling was cited as an important development in the use of social media as a public forum, highlighting the perceived tendency of government officials to block access to those forums or delete past communications.